Pylons/pyramid/docs/designdefense.rst

    reinventing the wheel.

 Making framework developers and extenders understand the ZCA registry API is a trade-off.
-We (the :mod:`pyramid` developers) like the features that the ZCA registry gives us, and we have long-ago borne the weight of understanding what it does and how it works.
-The authors of :mod:`pyramid` understand the ZCA deeply and can read code that uses it as easily as any other code.
+We (the :app:`Pyramid` developers) like the features that the ZCA registry gives us, and we have long-ago borne the weight of understanding what it does and how it works.
+The authors of :app:`Pyramid` understand the ZCA deeply and can read code that uses it as easily as any other code.

 But we recognize that developers who my want to extend the framework are not as comfortable with the ZCA registry API as the original developers are with it.
-So, for the purposes of being kind to third-party :mod:`pyramid` framework developers in, we've drawn some lines in the sand.
+So, for the purposes of being kind to third-party :app:`Pyramid` framework developers in, we've drawn some lines in the sand.

 #) In all "core" code, We've made use of ZCA global API functions such